 I am a second-career attorney focusing on Probate, Elder Law, Wills, Trusts, and Advance Directives.
 My office is located in northern Cincinnati, and I work with clients in Hamilton County, Butler County, Warren County, and Clermont County.

-I graduated from Xavier University/Edgecliff and University of Cincinnati College of Law.
+I graduated from Xavier University/Edgecliff College and University of Cincinnati College of Law.

 I am a member of the Cincinnati Bar Association and the Ohio State Bar Association.